 2. It is not suitable for Lead Acid batteries, it is most suitable for Li-Ion batteries.

-Example and Applications of Boost Charging
+Examples and Applications of Boost Charging

 In modern smartphones, the boost charging method is used for fast charging.
-In generator set batteries also sometimes float cum boost charging method is used although they use lead-acid batteries.
+In generator set batteries also sometimes the float cum boost charging method is used although they use lead-acid batteries.

 In a High Voltage Switchgear system, the float cum boost charger is used.